 - Gainsborough Deluxe Heated Pink Faux Fur Blanket: $109 RRP*

-This cheap and cheerful electric blanket from Kogan has everything you need and more.
-It comes with nine heat settings, intelligent temperature controls up to 55°C, a digital LED display and a nine-hour auto switch-off timer, plus overheating and overcurrent protection.
+This cheap and cheerful Ovela heated throw from Kogan has everything you need and more.
+It comes with nine heat settings, intelligent temperature controls up to 55°C, a digital LED display, and a nine-hour auto switch-off timer, plus overheating and overcurrent protection.
 It also has detachable wires which means you can turn it into a normal throw without heating.
 This Kogan heated throw is made of soft-to-the-touch microfleece and is machine washable.
 Need we say more?

 This heated throw (DRMK1586) features a reversible pattern colourway with an olive green fleece and rusty orange sherpa texture.
 It also comes with nine adjustable heat settings, a detachable controller with an electronic LED display and a 210cm cord length for flexibility.
 This heated throw is machine-washable but not safe for tumble drying.
 This model is available to purchase from Temple & Webster.

-This Kambrook electric blanket (KEB415WHT) features a fitted design and can fit a king-size bed, so you can sleep soundly without fighting with your partner over who gets the electric blanket.
+This Kambrook heated throw (KHT331NAV) features a fitted design and can fit a king-size bed, so you can sleep soundly without fighting with your partner over who gets the electric blanket.
 It comes with three heat settings, plus ThermoGuard overheat protection.
 This heated throw is made with non-woven polyester and is machine washable.
 This model is available to purchase from The Good Guys.

 This fluffy Gainsborough faux fur heated throw would look plush anywhere in the house.
 It features nine heat temperature settings, a detachable controller with an easy-to-read electronic LED display, and an overheat and overcurrent safeguard system with a one to nine-hour safety auto-off function.
 It also comes with extra cord length and is machine washable.
 This model is available to purchase on Amazon Australia.

-You can make cold days and nights a thing of the past with this Sunbeam faux fur heated throw (TRF4300) available from Betta Home Living.
-It features nine heat controls with fast heat up, a detachable control and comes in a one size fits all.
+You can make cold days and nights a thing of the past with this Sunbeam faux fur heated throw (TRF4300) available from Betta Home Living or Harvey Norman.
+It features nine heat controls with fast heat-up, a detachable control, and comes in a one size fits all.
 This faux fur heated blanket is also machine washable.

 Yes!
 A heated throw can be your ultimate cosy winter accessory and snuggle buddy for winter.
 It can be used to curl up on the couch, heat your bed before you go to sleep or to keep on your lap while working from home, etc. This winter accessory is portable, and user-friendly, and comes with customised heat settings and safety features for peace of mind.
 It’s also much cheaper to buy and run than a portable heater.
 Win-win.

 New electric blankets (and those under warranty) pose a minimal safety risk of fire or burns, with models featuring in-built safety features like overheat and overcurrent protection, auto shut-off, timers, etc. However, old, damaged, or electric blankets that are not used properly may be an electric shock or fire hazard and should be thrown out.
 Do not use heated blankets during pregnancy or with children left unattended.